dmt/code-deploy-set-target-group/README.md

 `npm test` runs tests and linting.

-other things go through `sam` commands work as well, of course
+other things that go through `sam` commands work as well, of course